Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-ssl-to-our-azure-node-app.md

 ![ZeroSSL free registration](https://cdn.hashnode.com/res/hashnode/image/upload/v1600930280522/qihVIhbjq.png)

-In the following section, we can finalise the details for our SSL certificate.
+In the following section, we can finalize the details for our SSL certificate.
 In the first section, we select the 90-day option since that's free.

 > We do have to re-enter every 90 days (us cheapskates)